Cylvre-Language/Cylvre/README.md

 Cylvre will follow the SemVer system of versioning which implies that versions are released in the following order: `major.minor.patch`.

 ## License
-This repository follows the [GNU General Public License v3.0](https://github.com/Cylvre-Language/Cylvre/blob/main/LICENSE).
+This repository follows the [MIT License](https://github.com/Cylvre-Language/Cylvre/blob/main/LICENSE).

 ## Have any Questions?
 Feel free to ask them in the Q&A Discussion [here](https://github.com/Cylvre-Language/Cylvre/discussions/3).